It Takes A Community To Nurture Tomorrow’s Voices.

 Executive Director of Tomorrow’s Voices, Todd Green, started Tomorrow’s Voices so that kids could be heard.
 The children not only embrace music and the arts, but learn respect, compassion, teamwork, and responsibility while building relationships that last a lifetime.
 “The expansion to Saskatoon, and the ability to work with TCU Place, allows us to give more children a voice, and exposes them to the joys and challenges that come with making music together,” says Green.
 “We believe all kids should have a voice and should be heard, and we cannot wait to join the community in Saskatoon.”

-Sweeney will be recruiting a local music director and will be working with Big Brothers Big Sisters to get the word out to potential choir members for a planned September 2021 live start.
+Sweeney has recruited local music directors and will be working with Big Brothers Big Sisters to get the word out to potential choir members for a planned September 2021 live start.
 Kathy Hauser, Director of Service Delivery for Big Brothers Big Sisters is excited to have this offering for their clients.
 “Giving them a safe place to connect with others and grow their confidence is key,” says Hauser.
 Together, they will also welcome other sponsors who wish to get involved to help enhance the experience for the children involved.
 This is a strong local collaboration.

 About TCU Place